Clastify logo

 Faraday’s law

-The size of the induced emf depends on how fast the flux linkage changes.
-Change the same flux slowly, and the emf is small.
-Change it quickly, and the emf is larger.
+The induced emf depends on how fast the flux linkage changes.
+Change the same flux slowly and you get a small emf; change it quickly and the emf is larger.
 On a graph of flux linkage against time, the induced emf is the negative gradient of the graph.
-A flat section gives no induced emf.
+A flat section means no induced emf.

 Image

-The negative sign matters.
-It represents Lenz’s law: the induced emf has the direction that opposes the change producing it.
+The negative sign is doing real work.
+It represents Lenz’s law: the induced emf acts in the direction that opposes the change producing it.
 We will discuss that energy argument properly in D.4.4.

 Ways to produce an induced emf